HactarCE/Nomic-Rules/README.md

 * **The Game**: The instance of Nomic which is governed by this rules document.
 * **Game Action**: A game action is any message or reaction in a game channel or any other manipulation of game channels or quantities which are part of the game.
+* **Game State**: A specific arrangement of all game rules, proposals, polls, votes and quantities.
 * **Game Channel**: A game channel is any text or voice channel listed in the GAME CHANNELS channel category of the Discord server.
 * **Player**: Any participant of the game.
 * **The Rules**: The rules of the game, which are described by this document.